MouseLand/cellpose/docs/gui.rst

 The first time cellpose runs it downloads the latest available trained model weights from the website.

 You can **drag and drop** images (.tif, .png, .jpg, .gif) into the GUI and run Cellpose, and/or manually segment them.
 When the GUI is processing, you will see the progress bar fill up and during this time you cannot click on anything in the GUI.
 For more information about what the GUI is doing you can look at the terminal/prompt you opened the GUI with.
-For example data, See [website](http://www.cellpose.org).
+For example data, see `cellpose website <https://www.cellpose.org>`_.
 For best accuracy and runtime performance, resize images so cells are less than 100 pixels across.

 For multi-channel, multi-Z tiff's, the expected format is Z x channels x Ly x Lx.